cypator/splate-api/source/index.html.md

 # Changelog

+### V1.0.4 - Wed, 20 Dec 2023
+* Maker API will not support Gap-fill (recovery) as default
+* Taker API will send trade reject as a response for duplicate order

 ### V1.0.3 - Sun, 12 Nov 2023
 Taker API, Market Data Request (35=V) added support for top of book (TOB)